-A threaded shaft, as shown in Fig. 5 below, is controlled by a motor (at the bottom) that rotates the shaft and moves the extruder vertically.
+A threaded shaft, as shown below, is controlled by a motor (at the bottom) that rotates the shaft and moves the extruder vertically.

 A nice feature of the Velleman 3D printer is a spool positioned at the top of the printer that keeps the plastic filament feeding into the printer with very little resistance, which is sometimes problematic for other printers.

 While the wiring for this machine is simpler than the previous steps, it is still just as time consuming.
 Much of the wiring is repetitive, so it is unlikely that you will wire something incorrectly.
 There are four motors, three switches, a fan, the heated bed and thermistors (temperature sensors), so you know that you just have to connect them all to the main PCB board somehow.

 Fully Assembled Printer